ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

 # Implementations & Analysis

-**I am co-chair of World-Wide-Web Consortium Credentials Community Group ([#W3C CCG](https://w3c-ccg.github.io/)), where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into internation standards.
+**I am co-chair of World-Wide-Web Consortium Credentials Community Group ([#W3C CCG](https://w3c-ccg.github.io/)), where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into international standards.
 Most notably, the Verifiable Credentials specification is now a full standard, and the Decentralized Identity specification is well on its way.
 Both of these standards are key architectures toward privacy design, in particular in the short term for #ImmunityCertificates.**

 * W3C Credentials Community Group https://w3c-ccg.github.io/